simonmichael/hledger/hledger-web/hledger-web.m4.md

 Also, you can append a new transaction to the journal by sending a PUT request to `/add` (hledger-web only).
 As with the web UI's add form, hledger-web must be started with the `add` capability for this (enabled by default).

-Note the payload must be the full exact JSON representation of a hledger transaction.
+Note the payload must be the full exact JSON representation of a hledger transaction (partial JSON won't do).
 You can download some sample JSON from `/transactions` or `/accounttransactions`, or export it using hledger-lib's `writeJsonFile` helper (there's also `readJsonFile` for testing):